Musgrave Park, Cork: Concerts

 Other events also take place at the venue, with for example a concert by Il Divo in June 2014, and a series of gigs by George Ezra, The Coronas, Liam Gallagher, Lauryn Hill and others during June 2019.
+Florence and the Machine also played there in June 2023.

+On 20 June 2024, Take That performed their first ever show in Cork at Musgrave Park as part of This Life on Tour.